Topics, E

 Eccentricity > see conical sections.

-Eddington Limit > see astrophysics [accretion disk].
+Eddington Limit > see star formation and evolution [accretion disk].

-Eddington-Finkelstein Coordinates > see coordinates for schwarzschild.
+Eddington-Finkelstein Coordinates > see coordinates for schwarzschild spacetime.

 * Idea: A conformally flat, pure radiation solution of Einstein's equation.